TWM Login

 The apple piece is for September; there's a pumpkin for October etc. I stick them on with Velcro dots.
 Hang the paper chains from that.

-Easy valentines, valentine ideas, valentine lessons, valentine actitivities, valentine crafts, valentine gifts, heart activities, valentine hearts, paper chains, heart paper chain, ideas for valentine centers, ideas for valentines day, ideas for valentine parties, February 14th activities, valentine gifts, heart gifts, heart activiities, heart lessons, Heart Paper Chain:
+Easy valentines, heart activities, heart wreath, heart paper chain, valentine ideas, valentine lessons, valentine actitivities, valentine crafts, valentine gifts, heart activities, valentine hearts, paper chains, heart paper chain, ideas for valentine centers, ideas for valentines day, ideas for valentine parties, February 14th activities, valentine gifts, heart gifts, heart activiities, heart lessons, Heart Paper Chain:

 I wanted to make a special paper chain for February, so I made the links in a shape.